Dzenit110/Word-Game/README.md

 </p>

-# I made a word game similar to the "WORD GAME" format that became famous on TV.
+I made a word game similar to the "WORD GAME" format that became famous on TV.
 It's like a hangman game, but a little different.
-I wrote the code using objective programming logic...
+I wrote the code using objective programming logic(OOP)...
 Console Game..

 🧰 **Languages & Tools**